Emirhanw/Color-Changer/README.md

 # Color-Changer
-Build Color-Changer with HTML, CSS, JAVASCRIPT
+Build Color-Changer with HTML and JAVASCRIPT